A migraine is a severe headache usually felt as a throbbing pain at the front or on one side of the head.

 - Other symptoms

-- Other possible factors (women should note where they are in their menstrual cycle)
+- Other possible factors (women should note if these occur during their menstrual cycle)

-- Changing your sleep schedule may result in fewer migraine attacks
+- Changing your sleep schedule may result in fewer attacks

 - When you do get migraine symptoms, try to treat them right away.
 The headache may be less severe.

 - Drink water to avoid dehydration, especially if you have vomited

 - Place a cool cloth on your head